Penetration Pricing vs Price Skimming in SaaS

 - Common in: commodity SaaS, competitive markets, consumer products

-Penetration pricing examples from SaaS:
+Examples of penetration pricing from SaaS:

 - Early Slack pricing (free + cheap paid to displace email)